carbon-data-specification/.github/profile/README.md

 The Project additionally has a [Strategy Committee](https://lists.lfenergy.org/g/cdsc-strategy-committee) which is focused on 1) care and evolution of the specification; 2) enabling adoption; and 3) determining and recommending changes to the scope of the Project.

-If you have questions or concerns, please contact the [LF Energy staff](mailto:operations@lfenergy.org)
+If you have questions or concerns, please contact operations@carbondataspec.org.